PhilipYip1988/python-notebooks/anaconda/linux/install.md

 ## System Python

-Beginneers often confuse the system Python with Anaconda, particularly when Anaconda is installed without being initialised.
+Beginners often confuse the system Python with Anaconda, particularly when Anaconda is installed without being initialised.

 To view system files in the root folder open up File Explorer and select Other Locations: